loophp/collection/docs/pages/api.rst

 .. code-block:: php

     $string = <<<'EOF'
-    The quick brow fox jumps over the lazy dog.
+    The quick brown fox jumps over the lazy dog.

     This is another sentence.
     EOF;

     Collection::fromString($string)
-        ->lines();
+        ->lines(); // ['The quick brown fox jumps over the lazy dog.', '', 'This is another sentence.']

 map
 ~~~

 Apply one or more supplied callbacks to every item of a collection and use the return value.

-.. warning:: Keys are preserved, use the "normalize" operation if you want to re-index the keys.
+.. warning:: Keys are preserved, use the ``Collection::normalize`` operation if you want to re-index the keys.

 Interface: `Mapable`_